 It belongs to the Haworthiopsis genus, which includes the popular zebra cactus.

-These plants, native to Southern Africa, including Swaziland, Mpumalanga, KwaZulu-Natal, and Southern Mozambique, and were first cultivated in the early 1900s.
+These compact plants, native to Southern Africa, including Swaziland, Mpumalanga, KwaZulu-Natal, and Southern Mozambique, and were first cultivated in the early 1900s.

-In less than a hundred years, the Haworthia plants found their way to homes across the globe.
+In less than a hundred years, the Haworthia plants found their way from South Africa to homes across the globe.

 Haworthia Limifolia Quick Care Tips